yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Exit criteria

--   Each DC should have an additional SSD based 1023 GB managed disk attached.
+-   Each DC should have an additional SSD based 1023 GB managed disk attached

 ### Task 4: Format data disks on DCs and configure DNS settings across connection